isjoshokay/Pizza-Planet-Strongmind/README.md

 - Before submitting the form, if there is already a record of the topping or pizza, then the user is redirected to the **Error** page.
 This includes duplicates by name, and if you're talking pizza, then it even checks for duplicate topping combinations--that's the same pizza!

 > Error - This is a page that is rendered when any of the above mentioned views encounters an issue.
-- This page describes the issue and provides a button to redirect the user back to the previous page to correct the issue.
+- This page describes the issue and provides a button to redirect the user back to the previous page.

 ### Misc
 [Back to top](#overview)